-At the time of this writing, our real estate investment and management firm has over $2 billion of debt financing supporting our portfolio of luxury apartments in areas that attract knowledge workers.
+At the time of this writing, our real estate investment and management firm currently has over $2 billion** of debt financing supporting our portfolio of luxury apartments in areas that attract knowledge workers.
 History and experience have shown the benefits of having a large percentage of our debt in variable rate loans versus fixed-rate loans.
 We’ve reaped the rewards from significantly lower interest rates, higher cash flows, and more pre-payment flexibility, unlike people unwilling to expose themselves to interest rate risk.
 Fixed-rate financing has turned out to be expensive insurance.

 What About the Risk of Rising Interest Rates?

 Looking forward, I still believe that our emphasis on variable rate financing is the right strategy.
 I do not fear inflation or materially higher rates, even though the Fed has in 2016 moved off its zero percent interest rate policy.

-- Demographics – Unlike the 1970s, we have a much slower growing labor force and aging society in the U.S. Savings will grow and the demand for yield will stimulate investments in companies with new technology that boosts productivity.
+- Demographics – Unlike the 1970s, we have a much slower growing labor force and an aging society in the U.S. Savings will grow and the demand for yield will stimulate investments in companies with new technology that boosts productivity.